juntao/arenztopia/content/news/Issue 37.md

 ## Obituary
 By Owen Miyazoi

-Ldvm Nrbzalr, a local politician, passed away at the age of 92 on Monday.
-He was active
+Szbzl Nrbzazpr, a local politician, passed away at the age of 92 on Monday.
+He was active in the 1960s and 70s as an essential component of the famous Oayah Movement to urbanize Olb City.
+You can show sympathy by visiting his memorial page at [olbcity.az/nrbzazpr](https://sites.google.com/stu.austinisd.org/placeholder-site/home) or by calling 680-292-0192.